2026 Mechanical Engineering Apprentice - Level 6 Electro-Mechanical Apprentice

 • Tuition fees for university or approved training providers are fully covered

-Key Responsibilities:
+Key Responsibilities

-• CAD design and development including:
+• CAD design and development, including:

 • Packaging of electronics and associated cabling

-• Designing for military platform installation
+• Design for military platform installation

 • Producing key point manufacturing drawings in support of machine from model